-Many of the GTFs in the department have found that the sheer volume of work in this class often made important assignments seem like nothing more than "busy work".
-Based on my previous stress and that of my lab students in past 303 classes, as well as a successful pilot run of a Collaborative Research Project (implemented with my Psych 303 class, Summer 2003), the format for the research project in this course is likely quite different from the experience of most other 303 students (except those who took Stacey Pederson's 303 course in Winter 2004).
+Many of the GTFs in the department have found that the sheer volume of work in this class often made important assignments seem nothing more than "busy work".
+Based largely on the input (and angst) of GTFs who have T.A.ed this course in the past, as well as the phenomenal feedback from Jennifer Simond's innovative Collaborative Research Project (implemented with her Psych 303 class, Summer 2003, and my class Winter 2003), the format for the research project in this course is likely vastly different from the experience of most other 303 students.